liggiorgio/ogd/Docs/GameDesignDocument.md

 The card the player can use are to be selected through an ad-hoc screen before entering the game (or level).
 The same card cannot be used again without making 10  9 other moves first.

+If a player disconnects from the game more than 30 seconds from the end, their time will deplete naturally and they will lose the game.
+If a player disconnects during the last 30 seconds, the will just result inactive for that last part of the match, with no mechanical consequences.
+The winner will be computed regularly.

 #### 5.3.3.
 Scoring/winning conditions
 Campaign: the level is won if the player can achieve a level-depending score withing the given number of moves.